noname1020/ESP32-C6-BLE-Serial-Bridge/README.md

 The following components are required to build this project:

 Component	Description
-Microcontroller	Seeeduino XIAO ESP32-C6
+Microcontroller:	Seeeduino XIAO ESP32-C6
-Serial Converter	RS232 TTL Converter Module (3.3V/5V compatible) Display	128x32 I2C OLED Display
+Serial Converter:	RS232 TTL Converter Module (3.3V/5V compatible)
+Display:	128x32 I2C OLED Display
-Interface	Momentary Push Button (for baud rate selection)
+Interface:	Momentary Push Button (for baud rate selection)

 🔌 Wiring and Setup
 The code is designed to be self-explanatory for the wiring and pin assignments.
-Please refer to the main.ino (or relevant source file) for detailed pinouts connecting the XIAO ESP32-C6 to the RS232 TTL converter, OLED display, and baud rate selection button.
+Please refer to the main.ino for detailed pinouts connecting the XIAO ESP32-C6 to the RS232 TTL converter, OLED display, and baud rate selection button.
-High-Level Connections:
 OLED (I2C): Connects to the designated SDA/SCL pins on the ESP32-C6.
 RS232 Converter (TTL): Connects to the designated UART TX/RX pins on the ESP32-C6.
 Selection Button: Connects to a designated digital input pin on the ESP32-C6.